Every organism has to cope with an assortment of predators and parasites.

 The relapses are caused by the appearance of a small number of parasites that express a new version of the glycoprotein coat (designated VSG for variant surface glycoprotein).

-- Trypanosomes contain a repertoire of about 1000 VSG genes, but only one of these is expressed at a time.
+- Trypanosomes contain a repertoire of over 2,000 VSG genes, but only one of these is expressed at a time.

 - The gene to be expressed is copied, and the copy is moved to an active site on the chromosome near a telomere.
 (The mechanism resembles the type of copy-paste transposition found in some transposons.)